 Dr Panagiotis Angeloudis is Senior Lecturer in Transport Systems and Logistics at Imperial College London.
-His work focuses on the design and operation of intelligent and autonomous transportation systems and the design of resilient supply chains, infrastructure and shipping networks.
+His work focuses on the design and operation of intelligent and autonomous transport systems and their application in the reliable and efficient movement of people and goods across modes.

-He leads the Transport Systems and Logistics group within the Centre for Transport Studies and the Department of Civil & Environmental Engineering.
+Panagiotis leads the Transport Systems and Logistics group within the Centre for Transport Studies and the Department of Civil & Environmental Engineering.
 He is also Director of the Intelligent Infrastructure and Transport Systems Laboratory and the Port Operations Research and Technology Centre.
-He holds a doctoral degree in Transport, an MEng in Civil & Environmental Engineering from Imperial, and was Research Fellow at Kyoto University having obtained a Fellowship on Infrastructure Resilience from the Japanese Society for the Promotion of Science.
+He holds a doctoral degree in Transport, an MEng in Civil & Environmental Engineering from Imperial, and was previously a Research Fellow at Kyoto University having been awarded with a Fellowship from the Japanese Society for the Promotion of Science.

-His particular expertise is in multi-agent transportation systems, with consideration of system-level control strategies, financial/societal impacts of their deployment and the design and integration of supporting infrastructure.
-His work uses numerical analysis, agent-based modelling and game theory to capture the dynamic relationships among interacting agents and their surroundings and mathematical programming/machine learning for the specification of control strategies and network design.
+His particular expertise is in multi-agent transportation systems, with consideration of system-level control strategies, financial/societal impacts of their deployment and the design and integration aspects of supporting infrastructure.
+His work uses numerical analysis and game theory to capture dynamic relationships among agents and mathematical programming/artificial intelligence for the specification of optimal control strategies and network designs.

-He regularly provides advice to Government departments, having recently been appointed to the UK Department for Transport Expert Panel for Maritime 2050 and been involved in the Future of Mobility review by the UK Government Office for Science.
+He has provided advice to Government departments, and was recently appointed to the UK Department for Transport Expert Panel for Maritime 2050 and involved in the Future of Mobility review by the UK Government Office for Science.

 Within Imperial, he contributes to teaching on Transport Systems, Operations Research, and Maritime Transport and leads a team of ten PhD students and four postdocs.
 He is Theme Leader in Production Systems at the Centre for Systems Engineering and Innovation, Transport Systems Champion at the Institute for Security Science and Technology, affiliate of the Grantham Institute and member of the Imperial Robotics Forum.